Battle of the Books Rules

 - A team may ask for the question to be repeated, but the time will come out of their 30 second allotment.

-- If the question is incorrect, the opposing team has an opportunity to answer the question, or, “steal”.
+- If the question is incorrect, the opposing team has an opportunity to answer the question.
 The question will be re-read to the opposing team and they will have 30 seconds to confer and answer the question.
-If a team “steals” a question, they may not receive an extra point by naming the author.
-Only one (1) point can be earned by stealing a question.
+A point for knowing the author’s last name will not be available to the team who steals the question.